-- i. at least one news story (of 250 words or more) on each of the Thursday, Friday, Saturday, race day and Monday; - ii. at least one feature article (500 words or more) for each event.
+- i. at least one news story (of 250 words or more) on each of the Friday, Saturday, race day and Monday; - ii. at least one feature article (500 words or more) for each event.

-The representative journalist must be (i) a full time professional journalist with a national press card (or equivalent) and (ii) must be employed or engaged by the digital outlet as a journalist, wholly or primarily for the coverage of the Championship.
+The representative journalist must be (i) a full-time professional journalist and (ii) must be employed or engaged by the website as a journalist, wholly or primarily for the coverage of the Championship.

-The digital outlet must maintain a clear "contacts" section with a link from the digital outlet homepage and which must contain full contact details for the digital outlet including a full postal address (PO Boxes not accepted), telephone numbers, email address; and (ii) all contributing journalists must be named either on their articles or elsewhere on the digital outlet, photographs must be accompanied by a photographer's credit and all sources must be credited in accordance with editorial best practice.
+The website must maintain a clear "contacts" section with a link from the website homepage and which must contain full contact details for the website including a full postal address (PO Boxes not accepted), telephone numbers, email address; and (ii) all contributing journalists must be named either on their articles or elsewhere on the website, photographs must be accompanied by a photographer's credit and all sources must be credited in accordance with editorial best practice.

-The digital outlet must have a suitable written Privacy Policy, a Right to Reply/Complaints Policy and otherwise comply with all laws, regulations, guidelines and good practice relating to the operation of a digital outlet.
+The website must have a suitable written Privacy Policy, a Right to Reply/Complaints Policy and otherwise comply with all laws, regulations, guidelines and good practice relating to the operation of a website.